-What if the utilization data are accurate?
+What if the data are accurate?

 If the utilization rates reflect what has occurred in your community include a note that explains why it is accurate.
 For example, if you had inventory come online near the end of the reporting period and as of the end of the reporting period, no clients had accessed the available inventory, the utilization rate will be zero.
-Submit a note confirming that the data are accurate, up to date and a result of project start up (see Operating Start Dates or Operating End Dates sections for examples of when data might be correct).
+Submit a note confirming that the data are accurate, up to date and a result of project start up (see Operating End Dates sections for examples of when data might be correct).